 Long Term Care Insurance

-Reverse mortgages, also called a Home Equity Conversion Mortgage (HECM) is a type of home loan for homeowners over the age of 62.
-Reverse mortgages allow seniors to use the equity in their homes now, and defer payment of the loan until they die, sell, or move out of the home.
+Reverse mortgages, also called a Home Equity Conversion Mortgages (HECM) are a type of home loan for homeowners over the age of 62.
+Reverse mortgages allow seniors to use the equity in their homes now and defer payment of the loan until they die, sell, or move out of the home.
 Borrowers can receive the equity in their home in either a lump sum payment or in monthly installments.
 When one secures a reverse mortgage, the borrower is no longer required to make mortgage payments, but is still responsible for property taxes and homeowner’s insurance.
-A disadvantage of a reverse mortgage are the relatively high closing costs and they are sometimes considered to be difficult for consumers to understand.
+A disadvantage of a reverse mortgage is the relatively high closing costs, and they are sometimes considered to be difficult for consumers to understand.

 For more information about reverse mortgages: